 My drafting and design staff were all surfers, and their favorite lunchtime pastime was grabbing their boards and surfing in the ocean right in front of our office.

 Sometimes it would take a little extra encouragement to induce them back to work and a bunch of extra coffee to keep them from taking a nap.

-The drafting room looked like a miniature version of Ron Jon's Surf Shop with brightly painted surf boards and wet suits hanging all over the walls.
+The drafting room looked like a miniature version of Cocoa Beach's Ron Jon Surf Shop with brightly painted surf boards and wet suits hanging all over the walls.

 One afternoon I came back to the office and saw my staff gathered around a big old rusty car in the parking lot.